 After successfully enjoying Oktoberfest in Munich, we thought it only right to compile a complete guide to Oktoberfest.
-We explain tips, hacks, and tricks to celebrate the German beer festival – Oktoberfest.
+We explain how to come up with your own Oktoberfest plan and tricks to celebrate the famous German beer festival – Oktoberfest.
 Read on and learn where to stay for Oktoberfest, tents, table reservations, food, hotels, prices, getting an outfit and more.
-We also include tips from a couple of travel influencers with Oktoberfest experience.
+We also include Oktoberfest tips from a couple of travel influencers with experience.
 Prost!

 The Basics of Oktoberfest